vsanin42/cub3d/README.md

 - trim_spaces: made it return the updates pointer, as a void function the pointer shift was local and texture stayed the same.

 - UPDATE: trim_spaces replaced with ft_strtrim. original version didn't change the string, my updated version messed up the pointer (we'd have issues when freeing because it's no longer the same pointer, doesn't point to the same place that was allocated initially). ft_strtrim trims and allocates a new trimmed string, just had to free the old one in the wrapper. set up error messages accordingly because it could be null or empty string. should be ok now. + textures[i] has the output of gnl, which always ends in a newline, so right after newline is \0. but still gotta check for things like: "NO   *spaces*    \n\0"

+14.02 - V

+i in fact wasn't done checking :D now validation should be pretty robust, just double check later.

+- added srcs subfolders, everything works after my changes too.

+- what is forbidden.cub supposed to test? assuming it's for file permissions, i added another check there for 1. files with no permissions 2. non-existent files (wrong names) based on error number (errno), all works fine. for xpm paths too.

+- improved messages depending on what failed during validation

+- slightly changed err() to use write instead of printf and print to stderr instead of stdout

+- all bad maps verified with new messages, some may be a bit off - test again later to be 100% sure. goods and weirds also tested, all good:)

+- test_map_hole.cub moved to bad, open unguarded space

+- to test textures_forbidden.cub + texture_forbidden.xpm and forbidden.cub, reset rights with chmod to all 0 or smth

+https://aurelienbrabant.fr/blog/pixel-drawing-with-the-minilibx useful for drawing pixels later